 The site address and WordPress address are the same for most WordPress websites.
 Edit or update the information if it is not.
 It can resolve your redirecting issues.

 Also, ensure that your URL protocol settings are correct.
-To ensure that the SSL certificate is activated using HTTPS, you should make sure that your URLs use HTTPS.
+To ensure that the SSL certificate is activated using HTTPS, you should ensure that your URLs use HTTPS.

-You can find many caching plugins that will help you improve your website’s performance.
-This can affect the way your site handles redirects.
-This can lead to too many WordPress redirect errors.
+Many caching plugins can help you improve your website’s performance.
+However, this can affect the way your site handles redirects, leading to too many WordPress redirect errors.

 Clearing the cache is a must if you use any caching plugin.
 The process can vary depending on the solution you choose.
 To find out specific instructions, make sure to read your plugin’s documentation.

 A redirect error can be triggered if there is a mismatch between the URL data in your browser.
-If your browser caches the page you’re trying to visit, this error can occur.
+This error can occur if your browser caches the page you’re trying to visit.

-To determine if your WordPress’s too many redirects error is caused by your web browser, you can try accessing the website with any different browser or incognito mode.
-If the issue persists, you should clear your browser’s cookies and cache.
+To determine if your web browser causes your WordPress too many redirect errors, you can try accessing the website with a different browser or incognito mode.
+If the issue persists, clear your browser’s cookies and cache.

 WordPress CMS plugins are its main attraction.
 Sometimes, however, it can impact the way WordPress implements redirects.
 They can also contain lots of third-party codes on your site, which could cause a redirect error.